lucafusaro/FineGrainedCompCars/README.md

 'custom_dataset contains the function to create the dataset used for each task.

-'dataset_utility' contains some functions used in th
+'dataset_utility' contains some functions that can be used in the main implemantaion to plot examples of the used images.

+'imbalance_check' contains various functions used to check the train ditribution so the number of make and models classes, number of samples